 Voters with disabilities have several accessible voting options.
 VRE prepares a CVIG for each election which contains information on the VBM process as well as instructions for using the RAVBM system.
-The CVIG is available in large-print, an online PDF, and a screen reader accessible option using the Voter Look-Up Tool.
-Measures are available in audio format on our website beginning 29-days before Election Day.
-Large-print CVIGs and audio measures can be requested by emailing voter-outreach@saccounty.gov or calling VRE at (916) 875- 6451.
-Audio measures are also available at the following locations:
+The CVIG is available in large-print, PDF, and a screen reader accessible option using the Voter Look-Up Tool.
+Ballot measures are available in audio format on our website beginning 29 days before Election Day.
+Accessible voting options can be requested by emailing voter-outreach@saccounty.gov or calling VRE at (916) 875- 6451.

+Ballot measures on audio are also available at the following locations: